andrejlukic/lunar-lander-ddqn/README.md

 # Background

 The lunar lander environment features a relatively big, continuous state space.
-This already narrows down the selection of the appropriate algorithms to those families of algorithms that don't assume the perfect knowledge of the environment, e.g. dynamic programming would most likely not be feasible since it would not be possible to efficiently estimate the state-value function.
+This narrows down the selection of the appropriate algorithms to the families of algorithms that don't assume the perfect knowledge of the environment, e.g. dynamic programming would not not be feasible in this case since it would not be possible to efficiently estimate the state-value function.
 Monte-Carlo methods on the other hand don't require the perfect knowledge of the environment and learn from the agent's experiences.
-They would therefore be a more suitable candidate for a large state space.
-However a drawback of Monte Carlo methods is that they require a full completed episode to learn and so the convergence might be too slow to efficiently solve the problem.
-Additionally they need to store the action-value function and the complete list of returns for every episode in memory and would potentially require lots of space.
-Another family of methods are the Temporal-difference methods which solve the first drawback of the Monte-Carlo methods and can learn at every step since they make use of bootstrapping while still relying on agent's experiences like the Monte-Carlo methods.
-Therefore the agent can improve even before reaching the goal state which is an important aspect for environments like Lunar Lander where an agent might take many steps before reaching a goal.
-Q-learning is one such algorithm, that is also is an off-policy method so it isn't limited to learning the policy it's following while learning the optimal policy.
+They would be a more suitable candidate for a large state space.
+However a drawback of Monte Carlo methods is that they require a full completed episode to learn and so the convergence is slower.
+Additionally they need to store the action-value function and the complete list of returns for every episode which would potentially require lots of space.
+Another family of methods are the temporal-difference methods which solve the first drawback of the Monte-Carlo methods and can learn at every step since they make use of bootstrapping while still relying on agent's experiences like the Monte-Carlo methods.
+The agent can improve even before reaching the goal state which is an important aspect for environments like Lunar Lander where an agent might take many steps before reaching a goal.
+Q-learning is one such algorithm.
+It is an off-policy method so it isn't limited to learning the policy it's following while learning the optimal policy.
 The speed of convergence of the Q-learning can be further improved up by remembering past state transitions and